psychiee/TAPE/README.md

-# PyAPW
+# TAPE
-## Python Aperture Photometry Tool for Students
+## Tools for the Aperture Photometry of a transiting Exoplanet

 Perform the aperture photometry for time-series observations. (e.g. exoplanet transit events, variable stars )